eToro Alternatives – Competitors

 ZuluTrade is probably the largest global social trading network at the moment in terms of numbers of investors and traders.
 Hence a major competitor to eToro.
 The choice of traders you can copy is very large, though there’s a better range of performance statistics and graphs available to help you choose who to copy.
 This alternative platform also lets you download every single trade a trader has performed in Excel format for further analysis.

-If you find other traders you like, then trade copying is available as well.
-However because Tradeo hasn’t been around that long, the choice of (decent) traders for you to copy is much smaller.
-The trader search functionality is also not as advanced and detailed as eToro’s making it more difficult to find good traders to copy.
+If you find other traders you like, then you can follow them as well to get updates on when they trade.
+However, automated trade copying is no longer available.
+Due to new regulations, Tradeo removed this in Q2 2017.
+However, the choice of the traders on Tradeo was never as good as on eToro.
+The trader search functionality is also not as advanced and detailed as eToro’s making it more difficult to find good traders to follow.

 Tradeo acts as the broker too and they’re an STP (Straight Through Processing) broker which means they don’t take positions against you.
 There’s a fully functioning demo available which allows you to try their platform with $50,000 of virtual money.
 Real money account can be opened in USD, EUR, GBP or JPY and the minimum deposit is $100.

 If your main aim is to copy other experienced traders then MyDigiTrade is another eToro alternative for you to consider.
 While they launched in 2010, and hence are well established, they also underwent a platform upgrade in 2016 which really improved their features.

 Unlike with eToro they’re broker independent and hence you need to sign up with a separate broker to connect to their social trading network.
 There’s currently a choice of 14 supported brokers, so you should be able to find one which you trust.